astrohart/xyLOGIX.Core.Debug.VS2019/xyLOGIX.Core.Debug/README.md

 ##### Summary

-Gets the full path and filename to the log file for this application.
+Gets a [String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') containing the fully-qualified pathname of the log file of this application.

 <a name='P-xyLOGIX-Core-Debug-ILoggingInfrastructure-Type'></a>
 ### Type `property`